giampaolo/giampaolo.github.io/content/blog/2014/psutil-20-api-redesign.rst

 :date: 2014-01-11
 :tags: psutil, api-design, python

-This my second blog post is going to be about `psutil <https://github.com/giampaolo/psutil/>`__ 2.0, a major release in which I decided to reorganize the existing API for the sake of consistency.
-At the time of writing psutil 2.0 is still under development and the intent of this blog post is to serve as an official reference which describes how you should port your existent code base.
+This, my second blog post, is going to be about `psutil <https://github.com/giampaolo/psutil/>`__ 2.0, a major release in which I decided to reorganize the existing API for the sake of consistency.
+At the time of writing psutil 2.0 is still under development and the intent of this blog post is to serve as an official reference which describes how you should port your existing code base.
 In doing so I will also explain why I decided to make these changes.
-Despite many APIs will still be available as aliases pointing to the newer ones, the overall changes are numerous and many of them are not backward compatible.
+Although many APIs will still be available as aliases pointing to the newer ones, the overall changes are numerous and many of them are not backward compatible.
 I'm sure many people will be sorely bitten but I think this is for the better and it needed to be done, hopefully for the first and last time.
 OK, here we go now.

 Module constants turned into functions
 --------------------------------------